jaihysc/Factorio-AircraftRealism/README.md

 ### Realistic debris damage

 Rocks, tree stumps and other objects will now damage the plane more on takeoff and landing

-### Environmental damage

-Hitting cliffs and running into water on takeoff and landing will instantly destroy the plane

-Jumping out of a flying plane will cause it to crash

-### Pollution

-Planes emit pollution depending on their fuel type and speed

-### Strict runway checking

-planes must takeoff from tiles with a vehicle friction modifier less than what is set in the settings, otherwise the plane will take damage on takeoff and landing (disabled by default)

-## Plane statistics

-Gunship: Medium takeoff, medium maneuverability

-Cargo plane: Short takeoff, low maneuverability

-Jet: Long takeoff, high maneuverability

-Flying fortress: Medium takeoff, high maneuverability